hoangm960/snuggle/README.md

 ## Description

 Snuggle is a pet adoption platform built with Next.js and Express.js.
-Users can browse available pets, create listings for pets they're rehoming, and manage their adoption profiles.
+Users can browse available pets, apply for adoption with eKYC identity verification, sign digital adoption contracts, chat with shelters in real time, and manage their profiles.
 The platform uses Firebase for authentication and Firestore for data storage.

 For tech stack and folder structure, see [SPEC.md](./SPEC.md).